lucas-santoni/blog.geographer.fr/README.md

 Personal blog, by Lucas SANTONI.

-## Static engine
+## Static Engine

 This blog uses [Pelican](https://docs.getpelican.com/en/stable/), a Python project, to statically generate content.
 The theme is custom, located in the `theme/` folder.

-There are a few custom variables in the `pelicanconf.py` configuration file but there should be explicit enough.
+There are a few custom variables in the `pelicanconf.py` configuration file.
+Their names should be explicit enough.

 ## Dependency Management